 Deploying Appian on Azure is easy.
-Once you have selected the target environment, the installation instructions are no different that running through an On-Premise installation.
+Once you have selected the target environment, the installation instructions are no different that running through an Self-managed installation.
 The same recommendations and best practices apply.

 There are many online resources that cover in detail how to create, manage, and configure Virtual Machines in Microsoft Azure, including samples.
 A few of note are listed below:

 Note: The steps to create a new VM are subject to change at any time.
 Please consult Microsoft for assistance with creating a virtual machine within Azure.

 Like other cloud providers, Microsoft Azure makes it easy to deploy virtualized environments.
 They support both Linux- and Windows-based systems and can be available to you in just a few clicks.
 To get started:

 To create a remote desktop connection to the virtual machine, perform the following:

 On the virtual machine, start a PowerShell session and run the following command to install IIS:

 If you wish your server to be accessible from the internet, please follow these steps: